OceanBase logo

 Loaded image: xxx/oceanbase/oat:4.3.2_20250605_arm

-This image will be used when you start the OAT container in Step 5.
+This image is used when you start the OAT container in Step 5.

-2. Query the data mount directory on the host that is specified when you start the container of OAT V4.1.1.
+3. View the data mount directory on the host specified when starting the OAT V4.1.1 container.

 Example: